Saturday, 1 May 2021

 A variable or parameter whose value is never changed after it is initialized is effectively final.

-There is no need to explicitly declare such a variable as final, although if you declare final it won't cause any issue.
-This effectively final variable can be used inside anonymous class or lambda expression and can not change this variable value inside anonymous class or lambda expression.
+There is no need to explicitly declare such a variable as final; however, declaring it as final will not cause any issues.
+An effectively final variable can be used inside an anonymous class or lambda expression, but its value cannot be changed within them.

 Example of effectively final:-